 Sylvia C.A.
 Effendi (Indonesia): "What I appreciate most about studying at Wittenborg is having access to a curriculum package that is necessary to be able to quickly step into the job market.
 I am very satisfied that I am being taught by lecturers who are great practitioners in the field of Marketing & Communications.
 They pack in practical and functional information to get you up and running fast for a career within the industry."

-Bachelor of Business Administration students complete a series of broad marketing modules, however those students who choose the pathway MCI Marketing and Communication are introduced to the aspects of companies and organisations that affect the success or the organisation.
+Bachelor of Business Administration students complete a series of broad marketing modules.
+Those students who choose the pathway MCI Marketing and Communication are introduced to the aspects of companies and organisations that affect the success or the organisation.

 Business Administrators dealing with the Marketing & Communication strategies of a company are constantly looking at the systems in place, at the human resources and the way in which they are managed, at the supply chain and at the sales pipeline – all areas affected directly by the marketing and communication strategy.

-Marketing & Communication deals with branding, imaging, house style, but also with crisis management, downsizing and re-inventing – Marketing & Communication specialists are at the front line of Business Administration!
+Marketing & Communication deals with branding, imaging, house style, and also with crisis management, downsizing and re-inventing – Marketing & Communication specialists are at the forefront of Business Administration!

 The Marketing & Communication programme is aimed at developing the skills and competencies that a modern Marketing and Public Relations Officer requires.